 Station Manager Chris Evans, in charge at the scene, said: “This incident has presented a number of challenges but I’m pleased to say that, thanks to the hard work of our crews throughout the night and into the morning, we’ve made good progress and have contained the fire.

 “Firefighters remain at the scene, using two jets and an aerial appliance to tackle the flames.
-We’re now utilising a digger provided by Wigan Council to move around 20-30 tonnes of tyres and gain access to the remaining pockets of fire, and are working alongside colleagues from the Environment Agency to contain fire water run-off.
+We’re now utilising a digger provided by Wigan Council to move around 20 to 30 tonnes of tyres and gain access to the remaining pockets of fire, and are working alongside colleagues from the Environment Agency to contain fire water run-off.

 “I want to thank local residents for their cooperation and support throughout the morning, and ask that people in the area continue to keep their windows and doors closed due to the smoke from the incident, and avoid the area while crews carry out their work.”